-Xavier Music and Theatre will host the Oakwood University Aoelians, World Choir Games Champion Choir of the "Spiritual" category, on Thursday, March 7 at 7:00 pm in Bellarmine Chapel.
+Xavier Music will host the Oakwood University Aoelians, World Choir Games Champion Choir of the "Spiritual" category, on Thursday, March 7 at 7:00 pm in Bellarmine Chapel.
 Admission is free and free-will donations will be accepted.

 Since its inception in 1946 by the late Dr. Eva B. Dykes, the Aeolians of Oakwood University have traveled widely, touching the hearts of both young and old with their inspirational singing.
 The Aeolians have performed over 200 concerts in the United States, Bermuda, the Bahamas, the Virgin Islands, Canada, Poland, Romania, and Great Britain.
 Aeolian concerts present a repertoire of choral music ranging from the Baroque era to the twenty-first century.
 The Aeolians moreover are an authoritative exponent of Negro spirituals and Work songs which express the yearnings of their forefathers to be free.